The lingo

 If you already have a personal Twitter account and have been using it for your business, it’s well worth creating a separate business account so that any personal information is not passed onto your business followers.
 There have been several high-profile instances where this has happened so make sure it doesn't happen to your account!

 By now you should be up and running with your first Business Twitter account.
-Our next article will go into more detail on how you can get more out of your account.
+When you’re ready, you can check out our advanced guide to Twitter for business to get to the next step.

 Think we've missed anything?
 Let us know in the comments below and be sure to subscribe to our YouTube account so you don’t miss the next episode!